 NDP objectives and policies HRA Screening of final NDP objectives and policies Likely activities (operations) to result as a consequence of the objective/option/policy Likely effect if option implemented.
 Could they have Likely Significant Effects (LSE) on European Sites?
 European Sites potentially affected Would it be possible that it would result in any LSE?
 Requirement for an Appropriate Assessment Objective 1 - Housing To develop policies, within the framework of Herefordshire's Core Strategy, which deliver proportionate growth, and which ensure that new housing development preserves and enhances aspects that people value, and makes optimum use of sustainable technologies whilst meeting the current and future needs of both residents and businesses.
 Unlikely that there will be any significant effects on the European Site.
 All developments are required to meet the criteria of Policy SD4.
 River Wye (including River Lugg) SAC No No: Scale and extent of development is in line with the Local Plan (Core Strategy) and this policy will not lead to development itself.
 Policy criteria exist within the NDP and Core Strategy (SD4) required to be meet for any development to receive planning permission.
-Objective 2 - The Environment To ensure that all housing and business development preserves, and, where possible, Unlikely that there will be any significant effects on the European Site.
-All developments are River Wye (including River Lugg) SAC No No: Scale and extent of development is in line with the Local Plan (Core Strategy)
+Objective 2 - To ensure that all Unlikely that there will be River Wye (including No No: Scale and extent The Environment housing and business any significant effects on River Lugg) SAC of development is in development preserves, and, where possible, the European Site.
+All developments are line with the Local Plan (Core Strategy)